Step-by-Step Guide to Build an App Like Rappi & How Much Does It Cost

 Rappi has also built a secondary revenue stream by creating partnerships with consumer-packaged-goods (CPG) companies.
 Rappi charges CPG company’s marketing fees to guide consumers to their products and display ads.
 Furthermore, to increase courier utilization during non-peak hours, the Company offers CPGs the opportunity to deliver sample products.
 By leveraging Rappi’s consumer data, CPGs can select specific customer profiles to send their product samples.

-Rappi has another value-add service is Rappi pay, an electronic payment system through which users can transfer money and make payments to merchants with their phones.
+Rappi has another value-add service which is Rappi pay, an electronic payment system through which users can transfer money and make payments to merchants with their phones.
 Rappi continually adds new categories to the platform to achieve higher ticket transactions.

 Rappi Business Model